shipperstack/shipper/README.md

 We welcome contributions from the community!
 If you find any issues or want to add new features, feel free to submit a pull request.
 Please read our contribution guidelines before getting started.

 ## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as permitted by the license.
+This project is licensed under the AGPL-3.0 license.